rojan-tiwari/Springboot-Basics/Spring-Basics.md

 3.It is used to achieve loose coupling.
 4.We can do DI in 2 ways:
 a.Setter Method DI
+-Dependencies are injected into a class through setter methods.
+-Setter Method DI is more readable
+-Setter method DI is more Flexible

 b.Constructor DI
+-Dependencies are injected into a class through constructor.
+-Setter Method DI is less readable
+-Setter method DI is less Flexible

 Example:
 `class Engine{